matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

   regulations will be enforced, particularly in terms of data deletion and retention policies.
 - Custom fields will not trigger state events in rooms, maintaining account-wide metadata without creating state events or other moderation issues.
+- The existing `avatar_url` and `displayname` keys are contained within the profile, so if they are currently longer than 512 bytes, they will need to be truncated to 512 bytes.

 ## Potential Issues